jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
 Face masks and disinfectants are running low.
 More ventilators are needed, but no one knows where to get them.
 Patients show up, and no one knows where their medical records are.
-Even with so many government and corporate middlement and so many historical examples, no one was planning for a disaster.
+Even with so many government and corporate middlemen, and historical examples, no one was planning for a disaster.

 I can sympathize.
 Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.
 Even though there's a big storm every few months.

 As a result, long-time and loyal insurance customers can wait hours to speak with somebody and months to get their claim checks.
 During my time, I'd have to (somehow) explain to why the insurance company takes customer's money digitally but insists on paying claims with paper checks sent via snail mail.

 It sucked trying to explain the nonsense.
 These customers paid their bills, and their claim was approved.
 Yet, they were like a ship-wrecked man on a beach, desperately waving at passing boats because he doesn't control a lever of power.
-In this case a digital claim check, or a two-way radio.
+In this case, a digital claim check, or a two-way radio.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/TartTeemingAtlanticblackgoby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>